MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 :::moniker range="sc-vmm-2025"
 VMM offers a simple wizard-based experience for V2V (Virtual to Virtual) conversion.
-You can use the [sample PowerShell script](vm-convert-vmware.md#convert-using-powershell-cmdlet) provided in this article to migrate workloads at scale from VMware infrastructure to Hyper-V infrastructure.

 >[!Important]
 >- Review the [system requirements](./system-requirements.md) for the supported vCenter/ESXi servers.